Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 +++

 ### Collecting the IMDB reviews dataset
 IMDB Reviews Dataset is a large movie review dataset collected and prepared by Andrew L. Maas from the popular movie rating service, IMDB.
 The IMDB Reviews dataset is used for binary sentiment classification, whether a review is positive or negative.
 It contains 25,000 movie reviews for training and 25,000 for testing.
 All these 50,000 reviews are labeled data that may be used for supervised deep learning.
-To make things a bit more comprehnsible we're using the `pandas` dataframe version downloaded from [Kaggle](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+To make things a bit more comprehensible we're using the `pandas` dataframe version downloaded from [Kaggle](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
    > The IMDb platform allows the usage of their public datasets for personal and non-commercial use.
 We did our best to ensure that these reviews do not contain any of the aforementioned sensitive topics pertaining to the reviewer.

 +++